-sirable to use the creep for an extended period.
-When this is done the adjustable opening in Fig. 22 may be used.
-This simple plan makes it possible to have openings of 8, 10 or 12 inches by simply moving a piece of 2×4 which is bolted at either end by a 1/4-inch bolt.
+Creep.
+When the pigs are about three weeks old they will commence eating.
+Some feed should be supplied in a clean trough inside a creep.
+Fig. 14 will give an idea of how to construct a creep.
+The posts need not be dimension lumber and the size may be changed to suit one's desire.
+The standard width for creep openings is 8 inches.
+However, when only one pasture lot is available for the sow and litter during the summer, it is desirable to use the creep for an extended period.
+When this is done the adjustable opening in Fig. 14 may be used.
+This simple plan makes it possible to have openings of 8, 10 or 12 inches by simply moving a piece of 2 x 4 which is bolted at either end by a 1⁄4-inch bolt.

-Ground wheat or shelled corn with skim milk may be fed the pigs at first.
+Ground wheat or shelled corn with skimmilk may be fed the pigs at first.
 Later, when they take to their feed in good shape, a mixture of ground barley 10 parts, shorts, 26 parts, and tankage, 4 parts may be fed.
 Milk is a very superior feed for pigs.
 It should be fed sweet.
-However, if it cannot be fed sweet every time, it should be fed sour all the time.
+However, if it cannot be fed sweet every time, it should not be allowed to vary in its degree of sourness.
 Keep it in clean containers.
 The feed should not be allowed to sour in the trough.
 A little attention at this point will help to avoid indigestion in the pigs.

 Feeding Orphan Pigs.
 It is natural for pigs to nurse often.
 If it becomes necessary to raise pigs as orphans, feed small amounts of whole cow's milk, that has been warmed to about 100 degrees Fahrenheit, six or seven times a day.
 It may be necessary at first to feed the orphan pig with a nipple.
 He can soon be taught, however, to drink from a pan.
 Clean, sweet whole cow's milk that has not been scorched in heating is essential for success.
 It is not well to overfeed.
 Young pigs require exercise and they will play around more if they are slightly underfed than if they are overfed.
 If the pig is just a few days old, he will take from 2 to 3 tablespoons of milk at a feed 6 to 7 times a day.
 If he does well, it will be necessary to increase this amount very soon.
-In about three weeks, he will eat some grain and will require about 1 pint of milk a day.
-The grain should not be allowed to become sour in the trough.
+In about three weeks, he will eat some grain and will require about 1 pint of milk a day. grain should not be allowed to become sour in the trough.
 Keep all feed clean, and provide the pig with a well ventilated dry pen which is kept properly bedded with clean dry straw.
-Admit to the pen all the sunlight that it is possible to admit.
+Admit to the pen all the sunlight that is possible to admit.